ON CAMPUS LIVING REQUIREMENTS

 At any time, a drug violation can result in suspension or dismissal.
 However, as an educational environment, when mutually beneficial for the student involved and the campus community and environment, the following sanctions will be utilized.

-Third Offense: If remaining enrolled following Panel Presentation, a third offense results in suspension or dismissal.
+- 3rd Violation: If remaining enrolled following Panel Presentation, a third offense results in suspension or dismissal from the University.

-Communication with Parents / Legal Guardians and athletic coaches is always possible due to concerns of health and safety associated with drug use.
+Communication with Parents / Legal Guardians and athletic coaches is always possible due to concerns of health and safety associated with alcohol consumption and illegal drug use.
+Your FERPA request does not supersede the ability to contact Parent(s)/Guardian(s) or athletic coaches.

-ALCOHOL AND OTHER DRUGS INTERVENTION AND TREATMENT POLICY
+ALCOHOL AND OTHER DRUG INTERVENTIONS & TREATMENT POLICY

 Intervention is intended where alcohol or other drug use is a contributing factor in one or more of the following: